GAulombard/dummy-project/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch from (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request toward develop branch

 <!-- LICENSE -->